Z-angular2/great-big-angular2-example/README.md

 [Live Demo](http://great-big-angular2-example.herokuapp.com)

-## Background and Motivation
+# Background and Motivation

-This project is an attempt by an unemployed non-college-student to infer from available demos what the codebase might look like for the real-world, commercial codebases that you don't get to see until you are hired by a real company and sign and NDA.
+This project is an attempt by an unemployed DIY-student to infer from available demos what the codebase might look like for the real-world, commercial codebases that you don't get to see until you are hired by a real company and sign and NDA.